 Power saving for home patients

-As dialysis is a power-hungry process, and as electricity costs rise, home patients are inevitably faced with higher electricity costs – the extent of which are largely determined by the dialysis regimen.
+As haemodialysis (HD) is a power-hungry process, and as electricity costs rise, home HD patients are inevitably faced with escalating electricity costs – the extent of which are largely determined by the dialysis regimen.

-Home peritoneal dialysis patients, if using a peritoneal dialysate cycler system (e.g. a Baxter Home Choice 2™ or a Fresenius Liberty™ cycler), will face a more modest power bill, but nevertheless, an additive cost.
+Home peritoneal dialysis (PD) patients, if using a peritoneal dialysate cycler system (e.g. a Baxter Home Choice 2™ or a Fresenius Liberty™ cycler), will also face a larger power bill, which, though far more ‘modest’, is nevertheless an additive cost.

-As part of a study to document the carbon footprint of an Australian suburban dialysis service, the Barwon Health Renal Service has reported that the annual power requirements of a standard single-pass haemodialysis system providing 3 x 4 – 4.5 hr dialysis treatments/week plus the power that is consumed by the RO system for those treatments is ~½ the weekly power requirement of an average Australian 4 person home in 2011 (8,9,10).
+As part of a study to document the carbon footprint of an Australian suburban dialysis service, the annual power requirements of a standard single-pass haemodialysis system (3 x 4 – 4.5 hr dialysis treatments/week) plus the power used by the RO system for those treatments, was found to be ~½ the weekly power requirement of an average Australian 4-person home in 2012.

 Home patients should critically seek to lower their overall power usage.
 There are two primary steps to consider:

-- Follow the usual and well publicized standard steps to reduce excess household power use.
-Look critically at home power consumption.
+- Follow the usual and well-publicised standard steps to reduce excess household power use.

 Alternative power-assisted home HD

 A Geelong home haemodialysis patient, at his own expense, installed a solar array sufficient to provide all home HD power needs ($3,500).
-He reports that he now pays up to 80% less for his entire household power expenses … the ‘solar experiment’ at Barwon Health continues.
+He reports that he now pays up to 80% less for his entire household power expenses.
+Because of this, several home HD patients from this same home dialysis service have now embraced the solar option.
+However, return on investment is subject to pricing variability.

-At a minimum, services should assess the potential benefits for individual home patients of home solar-assisted HD, depending upon the solar insolation data for their region and the local cost profiles for solar generation.
+Services should educate patients about home solar-assisted HD, and support them, depending upon the solar insolation data for their region and the local cost profiles for solar generation.

-- Apply a standard electrical industry power-meter to your dialysis equipment – both dialysis machine and reverse osmosis.
+- Use a standard electrical industry power-meter to measure the hourly power drawn by the dialysis equipment – both dialysis machine and RO system

 - Determine the daily average solar insolation at the latitude and longitude of your home using the following method: